This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Call the Suicide Hotline at 1-800-SUICIDE (1-800-784-2433) .

 - Contact the person's therapist.
 His or her healthcare provider can give you a list of therapists if he or she does not have one.

 - Keep medicines, weapons, and alcohol out of the person's reach.
 Do not leave the person alone if he or she says they want to commit suicide.
 Do not leave the person alone if you think he or she may try it.
 Make sure you do not put yourself at risk if the person has a weapon.

 - Do not be afraid to ask if the person is thinking of ending his or her life.
 Ask if the person has a plan for hurting or killing himself or herself.

 What warning signs should I watch for?

-- A change in how he talks about death, such as suddenly talking about it when he never did before, or suddenly not talking about it
+- A change in how he or she talks about death, such as suddenly talking about it when he or she never did before, or suddenly not talking about it

-- A belief that his family will have an easier time when they no longer have to care for him
+- A belief that his or her family will have an easier time when they no longer have to care for him or her

-- Drug or alcohol use, or not taking his prescribed medicine or taking too much
+- Drug or alcohol use, not taking prescribed medicine, or taking too much

 - Sudden anger, lashing out at others, or seeming hopeless, anxious, or angry and then suddenly becoming happy or peaceful